BrightID/BrightID/README.md

 * Referral Systems
 * Giveaways

-[We offer an API to third-party apps](https://github.com/BrightID/BrightID-Service) to connect to the BrightID mobile app and validate a person's uniqueness.
+[We offer an API to third-party apps](https://github.com/BrightID/BrightID-Service) to connect to the BrightID mobile app and verify a person's uniqueness.

 ## Decentralized Graph